stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 If npx cannot find the specified command in the project, or you run npx outside of a project directory, then npx downloads a package for the command from the npm registry, and then runs the command.
 By default, npx downloads the latest version of the package.
 The packages that npx downloads are cached, so that each package is only downloaded once.

 You can override the default behaviour of npx with command-line options.
-The optional _-p_ flag for npx enables you to specify the name and specific of the package that you want to provide the command.
+The optional _-p_ flag for npx enables you to specify the name and specific version of the package that contains the command that you want to run.
 Use the _--no-install_ flag to disable the feature to automatically download packages from the npm registry.

 # Essential Tools